-In 2018 NHS England published two new service specifications for adult services, formed through a process of extensive stakeholder engagement and public consultation.
+In 2018 we published two new service specifications for adult services, formed through a process of extensive stakeholder engagement and public consultation.
 You can read the analysis of responses and consultation report; and the service specifications:

 - Gender identity services for adults; non-surgical interventions